tobspr-games/shapez.io/README.md

 ### Assets

+For most assets I use photoshop, you can find them in `assets/`.

 You will need a <a href="https://www.codeandweb.com/texturepacker" target="_blank">texture packer</a> license in order to regenerate the atlas.
 If you don't have one but you want to contribute assets, let me know and I might compile it for you.